 - Family orientated with a great range of facilities from beginner to advanced

 - The ski school boasts national and international instructors

 - A warm welcoming cafe

-Craigieburn is well known for its friendly club atmospehere and environmental practices.
-There are no chairlifts on the mountain, but there are 3 highspeed nutcracker rope tows that service the field.
-The terrain is suited to the intermediate to advanced skier/boader offering exciting and challenging trails with the 600m vertical descent of Middle Basin (often compared to a heliskiing experience) accessible by an easy traverse from the tow.
+Craigieburn is well known for its friendly club atmosphere and environmental practices.
+There are no chairlifts on the mountain, but there are 3 high speed nutcracker rope tows that service the field.
+The terrain is suited to the intermediate to advanced skier/boarder offering exciting and challenging trails with the 600m vertical descent of Middle Basin (often compared to a heliskiing experience) accessible by an easy traverse from the tow.
 Bring your own gear, as there are no ski hire facilities up the mountain.

 Highlights of Craigieburn

 - 2 distinct ridge lines and valleys, well known for its hidden gems usually only the locals can find

 - Craigieburn has 2 lodges and can accommodate up to 65 people